RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 Updating a Translation Memory
 --

 In this chapter you will learn how to add content to a TM.
-While translators work they typically add translation units to the TM, or edit existing ones, e.g. by replacing past translations.
+While translators work, they typically add translation units to the TM or edit existing ones, e.g. by replacing past translations.
 In addition, updating a TM can also involve adding TM field information (e.g. project id, client) to the translation units.
 The following examples illustrate how to handle these common TM editing scenarios programmatically.

 Add a New Class
 --